 You will also need a way to communicate in a professional way.
 Social media is great for connecting people, but it comes with several distractions that are inappropriate for a professional setting.

 Chat platforms like Slack are great because it allows you to have general group chats and send direct messages as well in an isolated setting.

 As a digital marketing agency, SEO is one of our core services.
 And of course, tracking keywords is a large part of SEO.
-We’re huge fans of using the AWR cloud to track keywords for each website project, be it our own agency, our affiliate sites, our client sites.
+We’re huge fans of using the AWR' rank tracker for monitoring keywords for each website project, be it our own agency, our affiliate sites, our client sites.

 7. Getting Outside

 In recent years, employee wellness programs have grown in popularity, as modern workforces demand a healthy, vibrant environment to work in.

 This wellness trend has seen large improvements in employees’ physical health and wellbeing, yet less attention has been given to mental health initiatives.

 With remote staff, it’s not quite possible to have therapists on deck to help my team.
 However, I do show that I care by taking the lead on health.

 Based on my own research and the work done by other “remote CEOs”, I’ve found that working out in nature has significant benefits for our physical and emotional well-being.
 So, I prefer to take my Skype calls on the go and do walking meetings.